tc39/notes/es7/2015-11/nov-19.md

 EF: first thing usage experience:
     402 1.0 afew years ago, and has made its way into browsers.
 It is being used in many ways.
     Node is getting it
-    Gecko’s UI is using itself
+    Gecko's UI is using itself
     Chromes UI is using itself
     Library level: jQuery globalize, formatjs (suite of libs) l20n from mozilla l10ns an int.js polyfil and more We have experience at libs, and all the new web stuff at Yahoo is using this under the hood.
-(For safari which doesn’t support it yet)
+(For safari which doesn't support it yet)

 ?: Firefox OS is using intl js for all the platform level stuff.